mHijuxS/d3c/README.md

 5. Connects to the server again to verify if there are any commands to be executed locally

 # Steps for the server

+# Create Server CLI
+1. select <AgentID>
+2. show agents
+3. Type commands
+    - Stored on the message to be sent to the selected agent